← Back to Blog

 For most people, the best approach combines two methods:

-This gives you hard blocking on distracting apps, a pre-sleep routine to replace the scrolling habit, and accountability if you try to cheat — while keeping your phone accessible for calls, alarms, and genuine emergencies.
+This gives you hard blocking on distracting apps while keeping your phone accessible for calls, alarms, and genuine emergencies.
 You set it up once and it runs every night without any daily effort.

 The most effective method is the one you will actually use consistently.
 A perfect system you abandon after a week does nothing.
 A simple app blocker you set up in two minutes and forget about will change your sleep within days.